aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/page-setup-features/setting-headers-and-footers/getting-headers-and-footers/_index.md

 </html>
 ```

-## **Parse Headers and Footers to Command List**
+## **Parse Headers and Footers into a Command List**
 The header or footer text can contain special commands, for example, a placeholder for the page number, current date, or text formatting attributes.

 Special commands are represented by a single letter with a leading ampersand ("&").

 The header and footer strings are constructed using ABNF grammar.
-It's not easy to understand without a viewer.
+It is not easy to understand without a viewer.

 Aspose.Cells for JavaScript via C++ provides [**PageSetup.commands(string)**](https://reference.aspose.com/cells/javascript-cpp/pagesetup/#commands-string-) method to parse headers and footers as a command list.

-The following codes show how to parse the header or footer as a command list and process commands:
+The following code shows how to parse the header or footer as a command list and process commands:

 ```html
 <!DOCTYPE html>